-When logging, Avi Vantage prioritizes significant logs by proactively sending them to the Controller for indexing.
-Non-significant logs, such as normal HTTP request logs, will be pulled from the SEs and indexed by the Controller only when an administrator attempts to view full client logs for the virtual service or pool.
+Avi Vantage pulls logs from the SEs and indexes them on the Controllers only when an administrator attempts to view full client logs for the virtual service or pool.
 This may take anywhere from a few seconds to hours to process.
 Logs will be viewable while the indexing process is performed in the background.
 This time may depend on network latency from the SEs to the Controllers, the volume of logs, and the hardware used by the Controller for performing the resource-intensive task of indexing the data.

 Rotation Out of Unrequested Logs